babel/babel/.github/ISSUE_TEMPLATE/Bug_report.md

 <!--
 @babel/eslint-parser:
   If you are having issues with JSX you might want to check out eslint-plugin-react.
-If there's an issue with new experimental syntax you might need check if it's supported by @babel/eslint-plugin.
+If there's an issue with new experimental syntax you might need to check if it's supported by @babel/eslint-plugin.
 -->

 **Current behavior**